 If this is your dog’s first time out in the wild, then they won’t be used to the new terrain they’ll be walking on.
 One of the most popular choices is the Kurgo Step-N-Strobe Dog Shoes.
 These are lightweight shoes that are comfortable for dogs to wear and protects their paws from heat or cold.
 And here’s the cool part: they have soles that glow in the dark!

 Dogs are smart but they can still easily get lost in a new environment.
 You still have to keep an eye on them.
 It’s just like having a human baby except you can let this one crawl freely around and you can put a leash on him/her.
 But dogs like to wander around too so consider getting a tracking device.
 You have several options for this.
 You can either fit them with a collar with a GPS or have them microchipped.
 Regardless of which you pick, make sure your contact details are on the collar as well.
 Microchips can be read at the vet but if somebody finds your dog just within the close vicinity, you can save the finder a trip to the vet before pooch is returned to you.

 Sadly, your adorable fur baby isn’t exactly welcome everywhere.
 Find out in advance which caravan parks and national parks do not allow pets.
 Check out park websites and read reviews of people who have stayed there.
 The good news is, for every park that isn’t pet-friendly there is one that will welcome you and your dog with open arms.

-If you are reading this, chances are you have taken a road trip before but you’re new to traveling with a pet.
-However if you’re merely entertaining the thought of caravanning with your dog but haven’t got a caravan yet, we can help you.
+If you are reading this, chances are you have taken a road trip before but you’re new to travelling with a pet.
+However, if you’re merely entertaining the thought of caravanning with your dog but haven’t got a caravan yet, we can help you.
 From hunting the best caravan to choosing the most affordable finance plan, Finance Ezi can offer expert advice to help you get ready for your next big vacation.